About the Forum

 Dennis Truong, MD

-Dennis is the regional telemedicine/mobility director and Northern Virginia assistant physician-in-chief for the Mid-Atlantic Permanente Medical Group.
+Dennis is the regional telemedicine/mobility director and Northern Virginia physician-in-chief for the Mid-Atlantic Permanente Medical Group.
 In addition to hands-on and virtual patient care in the Kaiser Permanente Tysons Corner Medical Center, he has helped with the genesis and development of Kaiser Permanente’s innovative five local clinical decision units.

 He holds a medical degree from Michigan State University and a physician executive MBA from the University of Tennessee